Ben Hill County, Georgia

 Ben Hill County is a county located in the U.S. state of Georgia.
 As of the 2020 census, the population was 17,194.
 The county seat is Fitzgerald.
 The county was organized in 1906.
 It is named after Benjamin Harvey Hill, a former Confederate and United States Senator.

-Ben Hill County comprises the Fitzgerald, Georgia, Micropolitan Statistical Area.
+Ben Hill County comprises the Fitzgerald micropolitan statistical area.
 The Ben Hill County Courthouse and Ben Hill County Jail are listed on the National Register of Historic Places.

 History

-The timber industry became important in the county in the early 20th century.
-After the market changed, some workers moved on to other locations, including Florida.
-Development of citrus production in large groves had increased the demand for workers.
+Ben Hill County was organized in 1906.
+It was created from Irwin and Wilcox counties.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 254 sqmi, of which 250 sqmi is land and 3.8 sqmi (1.5%) is water.

 The majority of Ben Hill County, its northern and eastern portions, are located in the Lower Ocmulgee River sub-basin of the Altamaha River basin.
 The northwestern corner of the county, east of Rebecca, is located in the Alapaha River sub-basin of the Suwannee River basin.
 The southeastern corner of the county, east of Fitzgerald, is located in the Satilla River sub-basin of the St. Marys-Satilla River basin.
+Ben Hill County is part of the Southeast Georgia region.